4p0cryph0n/4p0cryph0n.github.io/_posts/2020-06-24-slae-assignment-3.md

                     struct sigaction *oldact);
 ```

 So when a group of addresses is restricted, a flag is returned.
 This flag is the ```EFAULT``` flag, and this is what our ```sigaction()``` function will look for.
 However, we will need to pass an argument through this function directly, which is the ```PAGE_SIZE``` variable, which helps us in setting the location of memory regions, in order to search through the VAS.
+This basically sets up the page alignment.

-This variable will be incremented after each search, in order to switch memory regions when it is restricted.
-Keep in mind that this function searches through multiple addresses at the same time, looking for 16 bytes of continuous data at each segment.
+This variable will be incremented after each search, in order to switch memory regions when they are restricted.
+Keep in mind that this function searches through multiple addresses at the same time, looking for 16 bytes of continuous data at each region.
 This is what makes this method faster than its predecessor, which involves using the ```access()``` function.

+So what goes in ```ebx``` and ```edx``` do not concern us. ```ecx``` will take the address to search through.
+I don't feel the need to write a c prototype for this method, so I will be directly jumping to the assembly code.

+### Aseembly time!